ewpratten/ewpratten.com/content/blog/2022-06-23-steam-controller-switch.md

 description: An unreasonably cursed setup for zero gain
 date: 2022-06-23
 tags:
 - random
 - hardware
 draft: false
 extra:
   auto_center_images: true
-  excerpt: How to flash custom firmware to the Steam Controller, allowing it to connect to the Nintendo Switch
+  excerpt: How to flash custom firmware to the Steam Controller, allowing it to connect
+    to the Nintendo Switch
+aliases:
+- /blog/steam-controller-switch
 ---

 Remember the [Steam Controller](https://store.steampowered.com/app/353370/Steam_Controller/)?